osisoft/AVEVA-Adapter/shared-content/technical-support-and-feedback.md

 - Documentation topic URL
 - Details of the suggestion or error

-The technical documentation team at AVEVA will review and respond to your feedback.
+The technical documentation team will review and address your feedback in future documentation updates.